python/mypy/README.md

     $ git clone --recurse-submodules https://github.com/python/mypy.git

-Run the supplied `setup.py` script to install mypy:
+From the mypy directory, use pip to install mypy:

+    $ cd mypy
-    $ python3 setup.py install
+    $ python3 -m pip install --upgrade .

 Replace `python3` with your Python 3 interpreter.
 You may have to do the above as root.
-For example, in Ubuntu and Mac OS X:
+For example, in Ubuntu:

-    $ sudo python3 setup.py install
+    $ sudo python3 -m pip install --upgrade .

 Now you can use the `mypy` program just as above.
 In case of trouble see "Troubleshooting" above.